 Also, if you are planning on attending with a large number of friends, it would be worth checking with us in advance about car parking availability.

-The walks are free but if you would like to express your appreciation a donation would be very welcome.
+Our walks are free but if you would like to express your appreciation, a donation would be very welcome.
 Alternatively you might like to join PDMHS.

-If you want to find out more information about our guided mining and industrial heritage walks, contact Chris at email@example.com
+If you want to find out more information about any of our guided mining and industrial heritage walks, contact Chris at email@example.com